GauBen/gautier.dev/src/articles/draft-js-imports/index.md

 ---
 title: All possible JavaScript imports
-description: There are so many of them, it's definitely a confusing mess.
+description: There are so many of them, it's definitely confusing.
 Let's list them all, and see what they do.
 snippet:
   lang: js
   code: |